EM algorithms for optimization problems with polynomial objectives: Three simple examples

 which can be reduced to a natural gradient descent as follows. \begin{corollary} If the binomial distribution \eqref{eq:binomial.prob} is employed for Algorithm \ref{alg:prototypeEM} to solve \eqref{box_multi_problem2}, the update formula \eqref{eq:natgrad} results in

 \end{corollary} See Appendix \ref{sec:proof_update_formula_binomial} for the proof.

-Corollary \ref{cor:update_formula_binomial} reveals that minimizing the surrogate (or \eqref{eq:EM-step}) results in a component-wise gradient descent \eqref{eq:update.formula.poly.on.rect} whose step size is endogenously determined at each iteration as $\theta_{j}^{(t-1)}\big(1-\theta_{j}^{(t-1)}\big)/m_{j},~j \in [p]$.
+Corollary \ref{cor:update_formula_binomial} reveals that minimizing the surrogate function (or \eqref{eq:EM-step}) for \eqref{box_multi_problem2} results in a component-wise gradient descent \eqref{eq:update.formula.poly.on.rect} whose step size is endogenously determined at each iteration as $\theta_{j}^{(t-1)}\big(1-\theta_{j}^{(t-1)}\big)/m_{j},~j \in [p]$.
+Given that $m_j$ may take any number satisfying $m_j\geq\max\{n_{i,j}|i\in[I]\}$, the use of $m_j=\max\{n_{i,j}|i\in[I]\}$ yields the largest step size.
 Note also that if we start the algorithm from an interior point of the rectangle, the generated sequence $\{\bm{\theta}^{(t)}\}_{t\geq 0}$ will remain in the interior, $(0,1)^p$, which implies that the above algorithm is an interior point method.
 Algorithm \ref{alg:polynom.on.rect} shows the full description of the procedure.